 Can HARO be used along with other link building strategies?

 Diversifying your link portfolio is always a good idea.
-HARO fits in perfectly with other link-building methods like niche edits, and is a great addition to your overall strategy.
+HARO fits in perfectly with other link-building methods like guest posts and niche edits.
+It’s a great addition to your overall strategy.

 If HARO is free, why should I hire an agency for it?